 With decking now beginning to sink perilously low in the water, all hands gathered bits of splintered wood and the remaining oars to reach land.
 Those in the other half of the smashed longboat had been less lucky, as their makeshift vessel had been struck during the second attack, debris scattered in all directions and no signs of survivors.

 Reaching dry land, those prisoners still remaining wasted no time on bolting for the woods.

 “W-what was that?”
 Manzio gasped, his heart still pounding after the battle.

 “That,” said Uther, “Was a baby Sea Dragon.
 I’ve heard tails of them.
 We were lucky it was only a child.”

 “Only a baby!”
 Manzio exclaimed with shock.

 “Yes.”
 Replied Uther.
 “Had it been a full size Sea Dragon, we would have been doomed.
 Thankfully God was with us.”

-Cullen had returned to his normal state.
-His shoulder wounded, as he on the beach, unconscious after being smashed back down onto the deck.
+Cullen had returned to his normal state, his shoulder wounded, as he lay on the beach, unconscious after being smashed back down onto the deck.
 Uther gathered his body gently into his hands, which glowed momentarily with golden light, the big man instantly breathing more easily.

-Brother Seaboard, gathering the remaining crew loyal to him and the provisions, which had survived the shipwreck, suggested that he would take word back to the Archbishop of all that had befallen them.
-The following morning after a scant breakfast, the survivors split into two with Uther leading his trio north and Capatin Seabord heading south.
+Brother Seaboard, gathered the remaining crew loyal to him and the provisions, which had survived the shipwreck and suggested that he would take word back to the Archbishop of all that had befallen them.
+The following morning after a scant breakfast, the survivors split into two groups with Uther leading his trio north and Captain Seabord heading south.